raul-izquierdo/english/sources/vocabulary/The Individual/Preferences.2b.md

     !
 Ordenados de menos a más intenso
-    = I'd like/love TO <base> | <obj> (con _love_, sería la versión más intensa) = I feel like <ing>  (este sólo vale para hacer algo, no para objetos) = I fancy <ing|obj>
+    = I'd like/love TO <base> | <obj> (con _love_, sería la versión más intensa) = I feel like <ing>  (este sólo vale para hacer algo, no para objetos) ?
+Me apetece ir a dar un paseo : `I feel like going for a walk` = I fancy <ing|obj>
     ?
 Me apetece un café : `I fancy a coffee` - `I'd love a coffee` ?
 Me apetece ir a dar un paseo : `I fancy going for a walk` - `I'd like to go for a walk` - `I feel like going for a walk`